dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Further Steps

-If we had the time we would have liked to run further tests on datasets individually.
+We would like to run further tests on datasets individually.
 Breaking down the data set by testing site would give us access to more accurate data.

 As it stands, the aggregated data yielded a pretty strong model.
-With a top RMSE score of 0.77 compared to the mean score of 3.955, the predicted values were not far off.
+Our ARIMA model had an RMSE score of 0.77 compared to the mean score of 3.955, the predicted values were not far off.

+Facebook Prophet had an RMSE score of .971 and an MSE of 1.005 which wasn't far from ARIMA, but short term predictions may have been even better and more accurate.

 In terms of the models used, we want to explore neural networks in more detail and the expanded use of FaceBook Prophet.

 # Recommendations

-1. Increasing the number of publicly available testing site data to better inform residents of air quality is a viable short term goal.
+ - Increasing transparency of testing site
+- keeping residents informed on progress showing air quality is a viable short term goal

+- public health campaigns to encourage less usage of transportation that relies on fossil fuels

+- affordable public transportation options that run on clean energy

-2. Using the data provided by the sites to track increases in pollutants would help environmetnalists spot and rectify pollution problems quickly.
+- Using the data provided by the sites to track increases in smog causing pollutants would helping environmentalists recognize increasing pollution trends and resolving problems quickly.